ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`redirect_source`

-Specifies the source URIs that will redirect to the destination specified in `redirect_dest`.
-If more than one item for redirect is supplied, the source and destination must be the same length and the items will be order-dependent.
+Specifies the source URIs that redirect to the destination specified in `redirect_dest`.
+If more than one item for redirect is supplied, the source and destination must be the same length, and the items are order-dependent.

 ```puppet
     apache::vhost { 'site.name.fdqn':